An Extension of Moebius--Lie Geometry with Conformal Ensembles of Cycles and Its Implementation in a GiNaC Library: M obius--Lie Geometry and the cycle Library

 where \(\Re\) denotes the scalar part of a Clifford number.
-This definition in term of matrices immediately implies that the inner product is M\"obius-invariant.
+This definition in term of matrices immediately implies that the inner product is FLT-invariant.
 The explicit expression in terms of components of cycles \(\cycle{}{1}=(k_1,l_1,m_1)\) and \(\cycle{}{2}=(k_2,l_2,m_2)\) is also useful sometimes:

 As usual, the relation \(\scalar{\cycle{}{1}}{\cycle[]{}{2}}=0\) is called the \emph{orthogonality} of cycles \(\cycle{}{1}\) and \(\cycle{}{2}\).
 In most cases it corresponds to orthogonality of quadrics in the point space.
-More generally, most of M\"obius-invariant relations between quadrics may be expressed in terms M\"obius-invariant inner product~\eqref{eq:cycle-product}.
+More generally, most of FLT-invariant relations between quadrics may be expressed in terms FLT-invariant inner product~\eqref{eq:cycle-product}.
 For the full description of methods on individual cycles, which are implemented in the library {\Tt{}\Rm{}{\bf{}cycle}\nwendquote}, see the respective documentation~\cite{Kisil05b}.